-A stronger model, but fails to consider individual evasion or to consider differential impacts across individuals sectors.
-It differs from [11] by modeling tax evasion for a sales tax as well as a labor tax and by more explicitly incorporating different degrees of competition (perfect competition and a monopoly mark-up model).
+This third model describes another stylized small, static, closed economy with an official taxed sector and an underground, tax-evading sector whose output is a substitute for the taxed sector output [15].
+It also incorporates uncertainty and varying degrees of mobility across sectors.
+It differs from previous models ([13], [14]) by modeling tax evasion for a sales tax as well as for a labor tax and by more explicitly incorporating different degrees of competition (perfect competition and a monopoly mark-up model).
 The focus is on measuring how much of the initial advantage from tax evasion is retained by the tax evaders and how much is shifted through factor and product price changes stemming from mobility.